 The Amluk Dara Stupa is located in the Swat Valley of Pakistan.
 It is part of the Gandhara civilization in Amluk Dara.
 The stupa is believed to have been built in the third century.
 Amluk dara stupa was first discovered by the Hungarian-British archaeologist Sir Aurel Stein in 1926.
 It was later studied by Domenico Faccena in the 1960s and 1970s.

 The foundation of the stupa is a square plinth about 4 meters thick.
 This is surmounted by a hemispherical dome measuring 7 meters high and 21 meters in diameter, making it visible from miles away.
 Although it is the best example of a stupa in Swat, it is unprotected and being damaged by treasure hunters.

 Location of Amluk Dara Stupa in Swat

-Amlukdara Stupa is located about 2 km north of Nawagai village in the beautiful little Amlok dara valley, on the main road to Buneer.
+Amluk-Dara Stupa is located about 2 km north of Nawagai village in the beautiful little Amlok Dara valley, on the main road to Buner.
 One has to walk about 1 km through the village to reach the place.